 A generous gift: Jim and Gretchen commissioned Dale to carve the pole in 2003 for their home on Mercer Island, Washington.
 In 2012, Jim and Gretchen decided to donate the pole for display in a public space and approached the staff at the Arboretum, who were very excited about the gift and began to plan for its arrival.

-The carvings on the pole are inspired by the traditional Northwest coastal native folk tale, “The Origin of the Eagle Clan.”
+The Eagle Clan story: The carvings on the pole are inspired by the traditional Northwest coastal native folk tale, “The Origin of the Eagle Clan.”

 The story is about the son of a powerful chief who sets out in his canoe to catch fish but is marooned on an island during a storm.
 He is rescued by a young woman, who turns out to be the daughter of the powerful chief of the Eagles.
 She brings him to her village, the youngsters eventually marry, and as a wedding gift, the young prince receives a magical garment made of eagle feathers, which allows him to fly and travel long distances.

 Using the garment, he performs incredible feats of hunting, such as bringing a whale to shore using his bare talons.
 While the prince hunts, his wife transforms into an eagle and sits atop a tall tree awaiting his return.
 She is the source of his magical power.
 The prince eventually returns to his village with his wife, reunites with his family and becomes a wealthy but very generous chief.

 The Faulstich connection: The figures on the pole also represent the members of the Faulstich family: Jim (the Eagle Prince), Gretchen (the Eagle Princess), and their three children (the “lookouts” on top of the pole), Julie, Clairann, and Robert.